exercism/julia/concepts/higher-order-functions/about.md

 - Use a [loop][loops] (like most programming languages since the dawn of digital computing).
 - Use a [comprehension][comprehensions] (Python-style).
-- Use [broadcasting][broadcasting] (distinctively Julia syntax, though with a debt to R and NumPy).
+- Use [broadcasting][broadcasting] (distinctively Julia syntax, though with a large debt to R, Matlab and NumPy).

 This Concept will focus on higher-order functions (familiar from any functional language, such as Haskell or F#).

 Other possible approaches include:

 - Recursion (as in ML-family languages).
-Julia allows this, but without tail-call optimization it risks stack overflow.
+  - Julia allows this, but without tail-call optimization it risks stack overflow.
 - Metprogramming with macros (traditionally a Lisp feature).
-This is widely used in advanced Julia programming, but _approach with caution_ in most cases.
-Other options are likely to be easier to write and much easier to debug.
+  - This is widely used in advanced Julia programming, but _approach with caution_ in most cases.
+  - Other options are likely to be easier to write and much easier to debug.

 ## Filtering

-The [`filter()`][filter] function takes a function with a boolean return value and applies it to a collection.
+The [`filter()`][filter] function takes a passed-in function with a boolean return value and applies it to a collection.
 Only elements returning `true` are included in the return value.

 ```julia-repl